Epic drought means water crisis on Oregon-California border - WTMJ

 Gov. Kate Brown, a Democrat, said in a statement that Oregon water regulators are reviewing a plan to allow irrigators to pump more than twice as much groundwater per acre for their crops as allowed last year when drought reduced water supplies to a lesser extent.

-“My message to the people of the Klamath Basin today is this: You are not alone,” said Brown, who has also declared a state of emergency in the region.
+“My message to the people of the Klamath Basin today is this: You are not alone,” said Brown, who has also declared a drought emergency in the region.

 The Bureau of Reclamation set aside $15 million in immediate aid for irrigators, and irrigation districts at Wednesday’s meeting said they could expect some additional water from two other reservoirs and groundwater wells.

-The seasonal allocations are the most dramatic development in the region since irrigation water was shut off to hundreds of farmers in 2001 amid another severe drought — the first time the interests of farmers took a backseat to those of fish and tribes.
+“My hope is we can all stick together and look to help each other where we can,” said DuVal, who added that his biggest fear is “outsiders coming in and using what we do here and using our crisis as a soapbox for them.”

-The shutoff made the rural farming region hundreds of miles from any major city a national political flashpoint and became a touchstone for Republicans who used the crisis to take aim at the Endangered Species Act, with one GOP lawmaker calling the irrigation shutoff a “poster child” for why changes were needed.
-A “bucket brigade” protest attracted 15,000 people who scooped water from the Klamath River and passed it, hand over hand, to a parched irrigation canal.
+The Yurok Tribe, one of the tribes affected by the water decision, said that even with the slashes to farmers’ water, they were facing a “catastrophic loss” of salmon this year.

-“My hope is we can all stick together and look to help each other where we can,” said DuVal, who still farms his grandfather’s land in Tulelake, California.
-“My biggest fear is radical outsiders coming in and using what we do here and using our crisis as a soapbox for them.”
+“The Yurok Tribe is suffering significant economic damage on top of the extreme cultural and social impacts of failing fish runs,” said tribal Vice Chairman Frankie Myers.

-The Yurok Tribe, one of the tribes affected by the water decision, said in a statement that even with the slashes to farmers’ water, they were facing a “catastrophic loss” of salmon this year.
+Jay Weiner, an attorney for the Klamath Tribes, said the tribe was pursuing legal action over water releases that will impact fish and accused the federal government of precipitating the crisis by mismanaging water in the basin for decades.

-“Combined with recent calamitous years including low returns, the salmon of the Klamath River are now facing extinction in the near-term,” said tribal Vice Chairman Frankie Myers.
-“The Yurok Tribe is suffering significant economic damage on top of the extreme cultural and social impacts of failing fish runs.”
+“What we’re seeing with climate change increasingly — year after year after year — is that there is not enough water to go around.
+This crisis should not come as a surprise to anyone,” he said.
+“We have over-drafted our account, essentially, and now we have to deal with the consequences.”

 The situation in the Klamath Basin was set in motion more than a century ago, when the U.S. government began drawing water from a network of shallow lakes and marshlands and funneling it into the dry desert uplands.
 Homesteads were offered by lottery to World War II veterans who grew hay, grain and potatoes and pastured cattle.